pejuang-kode/zavi.family/README.md

 # Zavi Family

-This is an monorepo containing all applications under zavi.family domain, built using Turborepo.
+This is a monorepo containing all applications under zavi.family domain, built using Turborepo.

 ## What's inside?